Visiting Rome? Don’t miss the Vatican Museums

-Hop off our Rome Bus Tour just outside the Vatican Palace and explore more than 1,400 rooms, chapels, galleries and corridors spread over 9 miles (14.5 kilometres).
+Hop off our Rome Bus Tour and head to the Vatican Palace to explore more than 1,400 rooms, chapels, galleries and corridors spread over 9 miles (14.5 kilometres).
 Discover world-famous masterpieces and little-known gems hanging side by side.

 The history of the art

 It all started in 1480 with the discovery of an ancient Roman statue, the Apollo of Belvedere – still one of the Vatican’s highlights and located in the Octagon Court.
 Pope Julius II then founded the Vatican Museums to house his growing collection.